surfergrl/sgs-gift-guide/README.md

 The deployed application can be found here: https://surfergrl.github.io/sgs-gift-guide/

-Please note that this application is designed to appear on the surfergrl.co.uk site; it is not yet living in its final destination.
-See the [Deployment](#deployment) section for more details.
+Please note that this application is designed to live on the surfergrl.co.uk site here: https://surfergrl.co.uk/gift-guide It has been deployed here but this work is not complete.
+See [Deployment](#deployment) for more information.

 The Gift Guide application has been built using HTML5, CSS3 & JavaScript and is my second project for Code Institute’s Diploma in Web Application Development.